 This bundle is growing and I’ve added new center games with more to come.

-I’ve also included my math flip books (you can read about them here) which focus on not just skip counting, repeated addition, arrays and understanding groups of but also introduce a thinking strategy to use when answering the multiplication facts.
+I’ve also included my math flip books (you can read about them here).
+Flip books focus on not just skip counting, repeated addition, arrays and understanding groups.
+But also, they introduce a thinking strategy to use when answering the multiplication facts.

 With this bundle, you’ll have all the multiplication facts covered.
 And as an added bonus you’ll have happy kids!
 Isn’t that what we all want?

 Grab Your Bundle

 You can check this bundle out at my TpT store by clicking HERE